 Being a part of CFDA creates for each of us a connection to a network of information and benefits that enable members to protect their personal and business interests as well as provide opportunities to better serve our clients and communities.
-In 2021 CFDA will renew our commitment to continuing education and personal achievement.
+In 2023 CFDA will renew our commitment to continuing education and personal achievement.
 We will endeavor to instill pride in your profession and your association.
 As our nation continues to be in the grip of a dangerous pandemic and a debilitating flu CFDA will continue to be vigilant and responsive to the changes in State and National health guidelines, as well as, Executive Orders from Governor Ned Lamont.

-In our May Conference Call Board Meeting, the CFDA Board decided to go with CHOICE membership vs. MANDATORY membership for 2021.
+In May of 2021 the CFDA Board decided to go with CHOICE membership vs. MANDATORY membership.
 What does this mean?
 You will have the option / choice of joining NFDA on your own, but it will not be mandatory with your CT dues next year.
 Your membership to CFDA counts.
-We are now joining the many states that have chosen this form of membership.
+We have joined many states that have chosen this form of membership.

 Generally, funeral homes that pay dues are able to deduct 100% of those dues as ordinary business expenses for federal tax purposes.
 However, due to the recently enacted Budget Revenue Reconciliation Act of 1993 (the "Act"), any dues revenues utilized by a professional or trade association for lobbying purposes cannot be deducted by the member who paid the dues.

 In accordance with the Act, the CFDA is hereby notifying its membership that it estimates that 23% of 2023 CFDA dues paid by a member will not be deductible as ordinary business expenses for federal tax purposes.
 These estimates are to be used by members in determining what portion of their dues are deductible.
 Please provide a copy of this notice to your accountant or other tax preparer.